Springfield, Ohio: Education

 Wittenberg University is a private liberal arts college founded in Springfield in 1845.
 Associated with the Evangelical Lutheran Church in America, its student body consists of roughly 1,300 full-time students.
 The university has a 114-acre campus and offers more than seventy majors.
 Wittenberg has more than 150 campus organizations, which include ten national fraternities and sororities.
 The WUSO radio station is operated on the campus.

 The city is also home to Clark State College, which offers associate's and bachelor's degrees.
 The Springfield and Clark County Technical Education Program opened in 1962 and began to offer technical training for residents of Springfield and surrounding communities, and was chartered as the Clark County Technical Institute on February 18, 1966, Ohio's first technical college sanctioned by the Ohio Board of Regents.

-The Clark County Public Library operates three public libraries within the city of Springfield.
+The Clark County Public Library operates four public libraries within the city of Springfield.